 Encourage entrepreneurship: Kids often come up with all sorts of wacky and interesting ideas to make a little business.
 As long as there are no safety concerns, encourage them in their pursuit so they can learn about profit, margin, loss, and more.

 Now that you have read some tips on teaching kids about money – both little ones and older kids – here are some helpful resources that will help promote financial literacy for kids:

-The Mint: Not only does The Mint offer articles for teaching kids about money, they have interactive games kids can play to learn as well.
-You can find the “Be Your Own Boss Challenge,” the “When Will You Be A Millionaire” savings game, the “What Kind of Spender are You?” quiz, and more.
+The Mint: Not only does The Mint offer articles for teaching kids about money, but they also have interactive games kids can play to learn as well.
+You can find the “Be Your Own Boss Challenge,” the “When Will You Be A Millionaire” savings game, the “What Kind of Spender Are You?” quiz, and more.

-Financial Peace Junior: Dave Ramsey’s popular financial peace course has a companion for ages 3 to 12 to teach financial literacy for kids.
-The set includes an activity book, video lessons, a chart, stickers, chore chart, and envelopes for giving, saving, and spending.
+Financial Peace Junior: Dave Ramsey’s popular Financial Peace course has a companion for ages 3 to 12 to teach financial literacy for kids.
+The set includes an activity book, video lessons, a chart, stickers, a chore chart, and envelopes for giving, saving, and spending.

 Books: Investopedia has a list of six great children’s books for kids 2 to and up that promote financial literacy for kids.

 Teaching Kids About Money: Financial Literacy for Teens